wanyiw/wanyi-portfolio/FinalProject.md

-# Creating the Final Dataviz Project: My Journey
+# Creating the Final Dataviz Project: My Journey (Part 1)

 [Return to Main Page](/README.md)

-## Part I

 ### The Project: Inequalities of Gender Representation in the Media